Stephen-c-Kelly/WorldLeaderQuiz/README.md

 **Initial Home View**

-View of homescreen where users can review instructions, select one option amoung the available regions, and press play.
+View of homescreen where users can review instructions, select one option among the available regions, and press play.

 **Gameplay - Card Detail View**